yuuiko/AquaTouch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Screenshots**
-Please add screenshots to help explain your problem.
-You can screenshot the touchbar with ⌘⇧6.
+Screnshots of the touchbar will greatly help debugging, so I know which Touch Bar layout to look into.
+Screenshot the touchbar with ⌘⇧6.

 **Details:**
  - MacOS Version: